Sh1zha0/cordovaFrontend/README.md

 # wmap2017-cordova
-## Web Mapping 2017 Cordova
+## Web Mapping 2017 Cordova (Front-End)

-This repository is intended to contain the source code for the *companion Android/iOS application* to the sample *Django* application created during the **Web Mapping** module.
+This repository is intended to contain the source code for the *front-end* of the sample application created during the **Web Mapping** module.
 This code is for teaching purposes.